DR0529 HONORS THEATRE For those who want more

 Theatre Arts at Drury High School:

 The Theatre Department and the Theatre Arts courses at Drury High School are a function of The Drury Drama Team.
-The Team is a privately sponsored, academic department of theatre within a public school setting.
-It does not receive funding from the school or city.
+The Team does not receive funding from the school or city for supplies or equipment.

 The Drury Drama Team promotes skills and knowledge of theatre arts and encourages personal growth and creative thought in its members through educational theatre.
 The Team also entertains and educates its audiences with plays of many periods and genres.